Stocks pull lower as US tariffs kick in for China, Canada and Mexico

 • Abrdn is getting its vowels back

-After a rebranding experiment which caused many to scratch their heads, Scottish investment company Abrdn has decided to revert back to its original branding — Aberdeen.
+After a rebranding experiment which caused many to scratch their heads, Scottish investment company Abrdn (ABDN.L) has decided to revert back to its original branding — Aberdeen.

 In a quarterly report, the company said it is part of a wider strategic review.